tysonjens/medical_referrals_catboost/README.md

 #### Executive Summary

-The CatBoost algorithm was able
+The CatBoost algorithm was able identify the first 40% of referral approvals with 98% accuracy.
+A process for implementing the model into production is proposed.

-#### Background
+#### Abstract

-Most large healthcare provider groups are shifting from fee-for-service (FFS) models, where the group makes money each time it performs a service, to value-based models (VBM), where the group takes financial responsibility for patient from insurance companies in return for a monthly premium (PMPM).
+Most large healthcare provider groups are shifting from fee-for-service (FFS) models, where the group makes money each time it performs a service, to value-based models (VBM), where the group takes financial responsibility for patients from insurance companies in return for a monthly premium (PMPM).
 In VBM groups are more aligned with patients' long term health because they reduce costs by proactively managing patients' health today in the hopes of preventing them from becoming sick in the future.

 For medical provider groups with mature VBM, there is a need to monitor what physicians and specialists are requesting for patients to ensure care provided is medically necessary and covered by the plans the group has contracted with.
-In addition, they need to ensure the patient is being referred to a specialist who is effective and is known to work with other "in-network" facilities and specialists.
+In addition, they need to ensure patients are being referred to a specialist who is effective and known to work with other "in-network" facilities and specialists.

 This capability is called *utilization management* because the provider group is trying to manage how its patients utilize healthcare resources.
 The request from a physician to "utilize" resources is documented in a referral.

+Health *insurers* are able to "auto-approve" referrals at very high rates because they have immediate access to "coverage of benefits" information.
+For health *providers* that may contract with several insurers the process can be more onerous.
+A leading VBM provider group is only able to auto-approve 30% of referrals.
+The following is an attempt to predict whether an incoming (previously unseen) referral with approve or deny based on historical referral data.

 ___